shaynewx/Word-Ladder/README.md

 4. Each commit include no more than 50 lines additions of code (this may differ in future assignments).
 You are given no exceptions.

 Failure to adhere to these guidelines in their entirety may result in a mimumum 20% penalty.
 Any moderate or significant failure may result in a 0 grade.

+Please note: If you choose to work on separate branches before merging into master, you must squash your commits when merging back in.
+This means that you can make many commits on other branches fine, it's just whatever comes back to master needs to be a single commit that compiles with no more than 50 line additions.

 ## 7. Originality of Work